stsiarzhanau/webpack-react-redux-starter/README.md

   - [x] Set up production config, tools and production related npm scripts
 - [x] Set up ESLint
 - [x] Set up test environment
+- [x] Add README (for initial implementation)
+- [ ] Implement assets pipeline (except for styles)
 - [ ] Replace example app with more advanced one that will utilize such technologies as:
   - [ ] React Router v3 or v4
   - [ ] Redux
   - [ ] redux-saga
-- [ ] Write test suites that will demonstrate all test tools, which are used in the project, in action
 - [ ] Choose methodology and tools for styling
+- [ ] Add styles assets pipeline
+- [ ] Set up StyleLint
 - [ ] Style the app
-- [ ] Set up StyleLint
-- [ ] Implement full assets pipeline
+- [ ] Write test suites that will demonstrate all test tools, which are used in the project, in action
 - [ ] Tweak webpack production config:
   - [ ] Set up additional optimization plugins
-  - [ ] Add tools for bundle analysing
+  - [ ] Choose and add tools for bundle analysing